markwarrenj81/nimble/README.md

 To use this bot you need to do the following :
 - NodesJS

+First is getting your API from Binance(APIKEY and SECRET) which you need to store those value on the following files :

+config/apikey.txt

+config/secret.txt

 *Install additional modules
 1. Express
 2. Socket.io